Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Field-induced superconducting orders and pair breaking

-When two superconducting OPs of symmetries $B_{1g+}$ and $B_{1u+}$ coexist, as argued in Sec.\ \ref{subsec:coex_SC_M}, the applied field induces two additional OPs $B_{2g+}$ and $B_{2u+}$.
-For weak applied field, the induced OPs will be linear in $B_z$ and hence small.

-One of the most striking properties of $\mathrm{CeRh_2As_2}$ is the first-order superconductor-to-superconductor transition at an applied magnetic field of about $4\,\mathrm{T}$ in the \textit{z}-direction.
-This field is likely far above the lower critical field \cite{ogata_parity_2023}.
-Hence, the magnetic field penetrates in the form of overlapping vortices.
-In the high-field phase we again get a pair (or possibly two pairs) of superconducting OPs related by Eq.~(\ref{eq:G2A2gG1}).
+One of the most striking properties of CeRh\textsubscript{2}As\textsubscript{2} is the first-order superconductor-to-superconductor transition at an applied magnetic field of about $4\,\mathrm{T}$.
+This field is likely much larger than the lower critical field \cite{ogata_parity_2023}.
+Hence, the magnetic field penetrates in the form of overlapping vortices and the energy cost of magnetic-field expulsion is strongly reduced compared to the Meissner state.
+In the high-field phase, we again get a pair (or possibly two pairs) of superconducting OPs related by Eq.~(\ref{eq:G2A2gG1}).

-The arguments stated above concerning (a) the Hubbard repulsion $U$, (b) the weakness of pairing in the two-component $E_g$ and $E_u$ channels, and (c) the preference for $0$ junctions between layers are not strongly affected by a magnetic field in the \textit{z}-direction.
-On the other hand, for sufficiently strong magnetic field, spin-singlet pairing will no longer be favored over spin-triplet pairing.
-The reason is related to Eq.\ (\ref{eq:BzD1D2}): The free energy will be lowered linearly in $B_z$ if two suitable superconducting OPs coexist.
-They must satisfy Eq.\ (\ref{eq:G2A2gG1}) and have a phase difference of $\pm \pi/2$ (the sign depends on the sign of $B_z$).